nicbou/timeline-old/README.md

 # Optional.
 Turns on debugging for the Django backend
 BACKEND_DEBUG=1

+# Username and password for the MQTT client
+# OwnTracks connects to this client to send the phone's location
+MQTT_USERNAME=johntheuser
+MQTT_PASSWORD=superextrasecret

 # Optional.
 Sets the prefix for this project's docker images
 COMPOSE_PROJECT_NAME=timeline